Felip (musician): 20212022: Solo singles

 In April 2021, SB19 became the first Filipino act to be nominated for a Billboard Music Award when they became a contender for the fan-voted category Top Social Artist.
 Around the same time, Felip was visiting his hometown after his grandmother died.
 On July 22, 2021, the band released their first extended play (EP) Pagsibol (lit. 'sprouting').
 SB19 began August with the online concert Back in the Zone.
 During the concert, Felip debuted the original song "Palayo" (lit. 'away') in a solo performance.
 His outfit, a red lace top paired with high-rise pants, drew attention on social media.

-In August, Felip featured on a remix of Filipino rapper Matthaios's song "Pangga" (lit. 'love').
+In August, Felip featured on a remix of Filipino rapper Matthaios' song "Pangga" (lit. 'love').
 On September 18, Felip officially released "Palayo" as his debut solo single, alongside the music video.
 He wrote and composed the slow R&B tracka departure from SB19's energetic pop styleabout someone walking away from a relationship, with lyrics in Cebuano, Filipino, and English.
 Using the mononym Felip for his solo projects, Felip was the first SB19 member to start a solo career.
 His fans were dubbed sisiws (lit. 'chicks').
 On November 26, Felip launched his clothing line Superior Son, which promptly sold out.

 On May 28, 2022, Felip released the single "Bulan", along with the music video.
 The song was written by Felip, who composed the melody, and described by GMA News' Shia Lagarde as having a "more experimental and aggressive sound", influenced by rock and hip-hop, than "Palayo".
 Both the song and the music video were inspired by Philippine mythology; he used the story of Bulan, Haliya, and the Bakunawa as a metaphor for crab mentality.
 The single's melody and chants were inspired by indigenous ritual music.
 In November 2022, Felip was named "Breakthrough Artist of the Year" at the 8th Wish 107.5 Music Awards.